iomatix/Lugormod-X/README.md

 - New falling system respecting jumps, jetpacks and the force jump.
 - Interaction with liquids is adjusted.
 - Jetpacks rework.
 - Falling system rework.
+- Inventory system upgraded.
+- Fully working trading system.

 ### [Added new extern variables usable in server.cfg](__example_config/externvars.md)

 ### I'm working on:
 - Bug fixes.
-- Trading system.
 - New Light Saber styles.
 - A lot of more...